 For civil law countries, such as Germany, Japan, and South Korea, many of them also adopt a similar attitude to the above-mentioned de jure reciprocity, so such applications also meet this criterion to a great extent.

-(3) The country and China have promised each other reciprocity in diplomacy or reached a consensus at the judicial level.
+(3) The foreign country and China have promised each other reciprocity in diplomacy or reached a consensus at the judicial level.

 The SPC has been exploring the cooperation in mutual recognition and enforcement of judgments with other countries in a lower-cost way in addition to signing treaties, such as a diplomatic commitment or a consensus reached by the judiciaries.